swyxio/brain/A - Writing/The Investment Case for Temporal.md

 ### The Workflow Engines Category

-The general flexibility of Temporal is both why it is difficult to pitch and yet tends to be applied to everything once understood (Index Ventures' tagline, "[Everything is a Workflow](https://www.indexventures.com/perspectives/everything-is-a-workflow-our-investment-in-temporal/)" is a very common realization once you've worked with Temporal a while).
+The flexibility and generality of Temporal is both why it is difficult to pitch and yet tends to be applied to everything once understood (Index Ventures' tagline, "[Everything is a Workflow](https://www.indexventures.com/perspectives/everything-is-a-workflow-our-investment-in-temporal/)" is a very common realization once you've worked with Temporal a while).

 The formal framing of Temporal is as an **Application State Manager**, because that accurately describes the central but limited role that Temporal plays inside of a distributed system/microservice architecture (doesn't directly handle big blobs of data, doesn't run your code, but does route and persist the general state of your application spread across services).
 It is the one stateful service in your stack that lets everything else be stateless (or at least idempotent).

 But it is often *used* as a "Workflow Engine" (of which there are [many](https://github.com/meirwah/awesome-workflow-engines), which underlines Temporal's reluctance to be lumped in the same bucket).
 I sometimes like to pitch Workflow Engines in general as a kind of "special purpose database", much like Search Engines and Analytics Engines:

 - Just like Search and Analytics, you could roll your own, but you'd do a poor job of it.
-You're fine if your usecase is trivial, but most people should reach for Elastic or Clickhouse at any decent scale.
+You're fine if your use case is trivial, but most people should reach for Elastic or Clickhouse at any decent scale.
 - Just like Search and Analytics, once you understand the capabilities and implementation well, you are free to apply them to whatever use cases you can imagine.
 - Unlike Search and Analytics, Workflow Engines are a sort of "[Self-Provisioning Runtime](https://www.swyx.io/self-provisioning-runtime/)" on which you run specialized software (whether using Temporal-style As-Code SDKs or JSON/YML/DAG-style Workflow definitions), rather than making isolated API calls from application code.

-By the time Temporal is a decacorn, ASM's or Workflow Engines are likely to be a widely-accepted part of the modern developer toolkit, no longer regarded to be ["quiet"](https://twitter.com/ChrisSamiullah/status/1417215296834781185) or ["insider knowledge"](https://twitter.com/andrewingram/status/1481652733975224322?s=20&t=5wyE8AebdE69ceRts8IvIw), but rather very hyped and possibly overhyped.
+By the time Temporal is a decacorn, Application State Managers or Workflow Engines are likely to be a widely-accepted part of the modern developer toolkit, no longer regarded to be ["quiet"](https://twitter.com/ChrisSamiullah/status/1417215296834781185) or ["insider knowledge"](https://twitter.com/andrewingram/status/1481652733975224322?s=20&t=5wyE8AebdE69ceRts8IvIw), but rather very hyped and possibly overhyped.
 You don't get to this level without getting your fair share of haters.

 ## Why Temporal could be worth 100b